cakephp/docs/en/installation.rst

 configure a web server.

 .. warning::

-    This is not intended to be used, nor should ever be used, in a production environment.
+    The development server is not intended to be used, nor should ever be used, in a production environment.

 Production
 ==========